danielna/danielna.github.com/_posts/2012-12-18-moving-to-jekyll.md

 Jekyll is a static-site generator written in Ruby.
 I decided to go with Jekyll for various reasons, including the ability to fully control my own markup, render the site locally, speed/performance, and nostalgia for the days of static HTML websites.
 There is a massive irony around here somewhere.

-I like the idea of a blog being a testing ground for various technologies -- plugins, techniques, layouts, typefaces, etc.  I've used a lot of the major blogging services up until now -- xanga, typepad, blogger/blogspot, wordpress, tumblr -- but the more familiar I become with the possibilities of the web, the less I'm satisfied with the current offerings of WYSIWYG editors.
+I like the idea of a blog being a testing ground for various technologies -- plugins, techniques, layouts, typefaces, etc.  I've used a lot of the major blogging services up until now -- xanga, typepad, blogger/blogspot, wordpress, tumblr -- but the more familiar I become with the possibilities of the web, the less I'm satisfied with the current offerings of rich text editors.

 Thus, Jekyll.